clairefro/obsidian-chat-cbt-plugin/README.md

 ## Preferred Language (Beta)

 Select the language you prefer ChatCBT to repsond in from the Settings.
-Raise an issue if you run into any quality concerns!
+Raise an issue if you run into any quality concerns, or would like to request a language!

 ![image](https://github.com/user-attachments/assets/22caa3c0-bb34-4569-bfe0-8f6a66f94d56)